nomadevs/Kiss-HMVC/README.md

 Finally, open up your browser (make sure your server software is running), and navigate to: *http:// YOUR_DOMAIN /* and you should be presented with your newly created module or controller.

 ## Features
-- Modules are built in to the core instead of you needing to add third parties in order to use HMVC in your project.
+- Modules are built in to the core instead of needing to add third party plugins to use HMVC in your project.

 ## Planned / Ideas
 - Ajax CRUD Library Class